William Painter (author)

 William Painter (or Paynter, c.
 1540 – between 19 and 22 February 1595) was an English author and translator.
 As a clerk of the Ordnance in the Tower of London, he was accused of fraud aimed at amassing a personal fortune at public expense.
+He is best known for his anthology of translations, The Palace of Pleasure.

 Personal life

 Painter was long believed to be a native of Kent due to confusion with a namesake, who matriculated at St John's College, Cambridge in 1554.

 Painter married Dorothy Bonham in about 1565.
 They had at least five children – a son and four daughters.
 By 1587 their son Anthony had joined his father in his government work.

 Painter made an oral will dated 14 February 1594 and died between 19 and 22 February 1595 in London.
 He was buried in St Olave Hart Street, not far from the Tower.

 Administrative career

 In 1561 Painter became a clerk of the Ordnance in the Tower of London, a post he held for the rest of his life.
 In 1566 the Lieutenant-General of the Ordnance, Edward Randolph, supplemented Painter's income with an annuity and a pension.

 Throughout his career, there were accusations of fraud and abuse of his position, in which he aimed to amass a personal fortune out of public funds.
 This culminated in 1586, when the Surveyor of the Ordnance, John Powell, accused Painter and two others of peculation (embezzlement).
 As his co-accused were deceased, only Painter could defend himself.
 He confessed that he owed the government a sum of just over £1000.
 Although he offered to repay this, the debt was not discharged until the time of Painter's grandson due to delays in his lifetime and discovery of more discrepancies after his death.
 The accusations notably comprise charges and counter-charges between government officials, which point to endemic corruption in the Elizabethan civil service.